papimenon/docs/docs/pages/messaging_sdk/agp-data-plane.md

 The diagram shows the message flow through the AGP data plane components:

-1. Messages enter the system and are processed by the Message Buffer
+1. Messages enter the system and are processed by the Message Buffer.
-2. The Message Buffer handles deduplication and store-and-forward
+2. The Message Buffer handles deduplication and store-and-forward.
-3. The Forwarding Table determines routing strategy
+3. The Forwarding Table determines routing strategy.
-4. The Connection Table manages delivery to connected agents
+4. The Connection Table manages delivery to connected agents.
-5. Messages are delivered via direct, multicast, or anycast methods.
+5. Messages are delivered through direct, multicast, or anycast methods.